palant/searchlinkfix/README.md

 Integration tests
 -----------------

-Running the integration tests requires [Selenium Python bindings](http://selenium-python.readthedocs.org/en/latest/installation.html) to be installed.
+Running the integration tests requires [Marionette Python Client](http://marionette-client.readthedocs.io/en/latest/basics.html#getting-the-client) to be installed.
 You can run the integration tests with the following command:

     python run_tests.py

 This will instrument Firefox to test Google search link fix on various websites, all Python files from the `tests` directory will be executed.
-For these files a global `driver` variable points to a [`WebDriver` instance](http://selenium.googlecode.com/svn/trunk/docs/api/py/webdriver_remote/selenium.webdriver.remote.webdriver.html).
+For these files the `run()` function will be executed with the [Marionette instance](http://marionette-client.readthedocs.io/en/latest/reference.html#marionette) as the only parameter.
 In addition to the official API, the following methods and properties are available:

+* `driver.wait_for_load()` will wait until the current page is fully loaded (note that `Marionette.navigate()` will merely wait until the `DOMContentLoaded` event).
 * `driver.wait_until(method)` will wait until the method returns `True` or time out after 10 seconds.
 * `driver.accept_alert()` accepts an alert box displayed by the webpage.
-* `driver.chain(method, ...)` will call all methods passed in with an [`ActionChains` instance](http://selenium.googlecode.com/svn/trunk/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html) as parameter.
+* `driver.restore_url()` is to be called in the `with` statement and will navigate to previous URL once the `with` statement is exited.
 * `driver.get_urls()` will return the list of URLs the browser navigated to (including redirects) since the previous call.
+* `driver.close_windows(keep)` closes all windows but the one indicated as parameter.
 * `driver.close_background_tabs()` closes all but the currently selected tab in the current browser window.
-* `driver.keys` contains the key constants from [selenium.webdriver.common.keys](http://selenium.googlecode.com/svn/trunk/docs/api/py/webdriver/selenium.webdriver.common.keys.html) module.
+* `driver.keys` contains the key constants from `marionette_driver.keys`.
+* `driver.expected` contains the [built-it wait conditions](http://marionette-client.readthedocs.io/en/latest/reference.html#module-marionette_driver.expected).

-The [`WebElement` API](http://selenium.googlecode.com/svn/trunk/docs/api/py/webdriver_remote/selenium.webdriver.remote.webelement.html) has been extended as well:
+The [`HTMLElement` API](http://marionette-client.readthedocs.io/en/latest/reference.html#htmlelement) has been extended as well:

+* `element.click()` emulates a left mouse button click on the element.
-* `element.middle_click()` sends the necessary mouse events to an element to simulate a click with the middle mouse button.
+* `element.middle_click()` emulates a middle mouse button click on the element.
+* `element.context_click()` emulates a right mouse button click on the element.

-Note that Selenium WebDriver lacks some functionality which is why the testhelper extension is added to the Firefox profile in addition to Google search link fix.
-This extension is required for `driver.get_urls()`, `driver.close_background_tabs()` and `element.middle_click()` functions to work.
+Note that Marionette lacks a way to track navigated URLs which is why the testhelper extension is added to the Firefox profile in addition to Google search link fix.
+This extension is required for `driver.get_urls()` functionality.